Updated December 20, 2022

 P&R Publishing (The P and R stand for Presbyterian and Reformed)

 Tyndale House Publishers (a part of the Tyndale House Foundation – formed by founder Ken Taylor and his family.
-Bought Hendrickson Publishers, another family owned business, in 2021.)
+Bought Hendrickson Publishers, another family-owned business, in 2021.
+Hendrickson also includes their Rose and Aspire imprints.)

 Whitaker House (Bob Whitaker, Jr.)

 Then there are Christian publishers owned by a larger organization or ministry.
 For example:

 1517 Media is owned by Evangelical Lutheran Church in America (ELCA).
 They have multiple divisions: Augsburg Fortress, Fortress Press, Sparkhouse, and Beaming Books.

 Abingdon is an imprint of The United Methodist Publishing House.

 AMG is owned by AMG International (a missions organization).
 Their best-known author is Spiro Zodiahtes.
 AMG stands for “American Mission to the Greeks.”

 B&H Publishing Group is owned by Lifeway Christian Resources (aka the Southern Baptist Convention) And if your memories are long…B&H stands for Broadman and Holman.
 In 2015 there was a move to merge the Lifeway resources division (education and curriculum) into a tighter integration with B&H. Eventually, the Lifeway name will become more prominent as new products are developed.
 For now, the B&H imprint remains unchanged as their trade books and bibles division.